Aleksei Miranchuk

-Early years
+Early life

-Born in Slavyansk-na-Kubani to Andrey and Elena Miranchuk, Aleksey and his twin Anton started playing football in his hometown football school Olymp.
+Born in Slavyansk-on-Kuban to Andrey and Elena Miranchuk, about 10 minutes before his brother Anton, Aleksei and Anton started playing football in his hometown football school Olymp.
 Then, he and Anton arrived in Moscow, joining the youth ranks of Spartak Moscow.
 However, they did not last long in this club, being expelled because of their insufficient physical abilities.

 Then, the twin brothers were spotted by the managers of Lokomotiv Moscow, who invited them to join the club.
 Aleksei won three Russian League titles in his age category and scored a goal in the final twice.
 In October 2012, he was named MVP of the Russian Football Union cup.

 Club career

 Lokomotiv Moscow

 At the age of 17, Miranchuk made his debut in the Russian Premier League for Lokomotiv Moscow on 20 April 2013 as a starter in away game versus Kuban (0–0).
 On 5 May 2013, Miranchuk scored his first senior goal and made first assist in away game against Amkar which Lokomotiv won 4–2.
 He scored a header from Maicon pass in the first half and provided an assist for Renat Yanbayev in the second half.

 He made his debut in UEFA Europa League on 28 August 2014, coming on as a second-half substitution for Manuel Fernandes in a 1–4 defeat to Cypriot side Apollon Limassol.

 His performances got him the title of the best Lokomotiv player of the month by fans' poll on social networks in April 2015 and May 2015.

-On 21 May 2015, Miranchuk scored a solo goal against Kuban Krasnodar in extra time of the Russian Cup final, helping Lokomotiv win the sixth Russian Cup title in history.
+On 21 May 2015, Miranchuk scored a solo goal against Kuban Krasnodar in extra time of the Russian Cup final, helping Lokomotiv win the sixth Russian Cup title in the club's history.

 Later on, he won the 2017–18 Russian Premier League with Lokomotiv, scoring seven goals in that season.
 On 6 July 2019, he scored two goals in a 3–2 win over Zenit Saint Petersburg in the 2019 Russian Super Cup.